MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-authorization.md

 ---
 title: Enable your Java Spring MVC web app to sign users in, protect endpoints, call APIs with the Microsoft identity platform
-description: "Tutorial: Enable your Java Spring MVC webapp to sign users in, protect endpoints, call APIs with the Microsoft identity platform"
+description: "Enable your Java Spring MVC webapp to sign users in, protect endpoints, call APIs with the Microsoft identity platform"
 services: active-directory
 documentationcenter: java
 ms.date: 02/01/2024